jamy015/slack-latex-bot/README.md

 The LaTeX Bot loads a [generous set](https://github.com/jamy015/slack-latex-bot/blob/master/default_preamble.txt) of packages for maximum versatility.
 If you're missing a package, don't hesitate to [open an issue](https://github.com/jamy015/slack-latex-bot/issues/new?title=Missing%20package).

+## Support

+If you run into any trouble, please [open an issue](https://github.com/jamy015/slack-latex-bot/issues/new).
+You can also reach me via [e-mail](mailto:jamysanjay@gmail.com?subject=Slack%20LaTeX%20Bot).

 ## Disclaimer / Privacy Policy

 Slack LaTeX Bot does not store or retain any of your formulae.